shuxin-03/election-blog/content/post/2024-11-03-week-9/index.markdown

 </tbody>
 </table>

-For the states with a lack of data and hence are not shown here in the prediction, I assume that all their votes will go to the party projected by expert predictions, [Sabato Crystall Ball](https://centerforpolitics.org/crystalball/2024-president/), as shown in the map below.
-It is worth noting that there are no discrepencies between my prediction and the expert prediction.
+For states with insufficient data, and therefore not included in this prediction, I assume their electoral votes will go to the party projected by expert predictions from [Sabato Crystall Ball](https://centerforpolitics.org/crystalball/2024-president/), as shown in the map below. there are no discrepancies between my predictions and those from Sabato’s Crystal Ball, and I predict that all swing states will vote Republican.

 <img src="{{< blogdown/postref >}}index_files/figure-html/unnamed-chunk-10-1.png" width="672" />